 The biceps brachii muscle has a short and long head.
 The short head originates on the coracoid process of the scapula, while the long head originates on the supraglenoid tubercle of the scapula.
 These two heads come together to form a single tendon that inserts on the radial tuberosity and the fascia of the forearm via the bicipital aponeurosis.
 The biceps brachii acts to flex the elbow, as well as supinate the forearm.
 The biceps brachii muscle receives its innervation from the C5 and C6 fibers of the musculocutaneous nerve.

 The brachialis muscle originates on the distal portion of the anterior humerus, and inserts on both the coronoid process and tuberosity of the ulna.
 Many will think of the biceps brachii when thinking of elbow flexion, but it is actually the brachialis that is considered the main flexor of the elbow.
 The brachialis is a versatile flexor in that it is able to flex the elbow from either a pronated or supinated forearm position.

-Surgeons always remain astute to the peripheral nerve anatomy due to relative susceptibility that many nerves have for intraoperative damage.
+Surgeons always remain astute to the peripheral nerve anatomy due to the relative susceptibility that many nerves have for intraoperative damage.
 Zlotolow, et al describe the many surgical exposures of the humerus and the specific nerves that may be injured with each approach.
 The deltopectoral approach, specifically for repairs of subscapularis tears, places the musculocutaneous nerve at risk.
-Anterolateral approaches for reduction of humeral fractures place the lateral antebrachial cutaneous nerve at risk.
-Additionally, it is noted that surgeons should avoid dissecting medial to the conjoined tendon (short head of the biceps and coracobrachialis attachment on the coracoid process) due to risk of lesioning the musculocutaneous nerve.
+Anterolateral approaches for the reduction of humeral fractures place the lateral antebrachial cutaneous nerve at risk.
+Additionally, it is noted that surgeons should avoid dissecting medial to the conjoined tendon (short head of the biceps and coracobrachialis attachment on the coracoid process) due to the risk of lesioning the musculocutaneous nerve.

 Musculocutaneous Nerve Palsy